cra2ycoder/es6-features/src/modules/README.md

-#description

-**modules**
+# modules

-- refers to small units of independent functions and reusable code each
+- refers to small units of independent functions and reusable code
-- modules can be imported and exported by using the below syntax
+- each modules can be imported and exported by using the below syntax

 **import**